-In the section headlined “Some of My Favorite Foreign Recipes”, home cooks could try recipes for exotic chicken madras, one for haddock souffle and risotto – dishes now available on every British high-street.
+In the section headlined “Some of My Favorite Foreign Recipes”, home cooks could try recipes for, at the time, a rather exotic chicken madras but also haddock souffle and risotto – dishes now pretty common.

 Although her two recipes using terrapin look more esoteric than ever.